 City of Charlotte · NC

-Charlotte Building Permit Status & Tracking
+Charlotte Building Permit Wait Times & Tracking (2026)

-or Start Free Trial
+or Get Started Free

 Checking Charlotte Citizen Access portal...